[Analysis] Trump befriends Conte, depresses EU

 The US leader has become a nightmare for the EU.

-He has questioned Nato solidarity, cozied up to Russia, walked out of deals on free trade, climate change, and nuclear arms control, and imposed tariffs on European exports.
+He has questioned Nato solidarity, walked out of deals on free trade, climate change, and nuclear arms control, and imposed tariffs on European exports.

-The new Italian government is also turning into a bad dream, however.
+The new Italian government is also turning into a bad dream.

 It plans to abandon EU fiscal discipline, threatening the euro.

-It has called for an end to Russia sanctions, putting in doubt EU foreign policy, and it appears capable of drastic unilateralism on migration, after it blocked a rescue ship, with 629 people on board, from coming to Italy on Sunday, telling them to go to Malta instead.
+It has called for an end to Russia sanctions, putting in doubt EU foreign policy, and it looks capable of drastic unilateralism on migration, after it blocked a rescue ship, with 629 people on board, from coming to Italy on Sunday, telling them to go to Malta instead.

-Conte broke with the EU at his first international engagement, the G7 meeting, by joining Trump's call to invite Russia back into the club despite its military adventures.
+Conte broke with the EU at his first international engagement, the G7 meeting, by joining Trump's call to invite Russia back into the club despite its military adventures in Europe.

 The mild-mannered academic also doffed his cap to French and German leaders Emmanuel Macron and Angela Merkel, who say Russia sanctions should stay until it complies with the so-called Minsk ceasefire pact on Ukraine.